a-hakim/senangwebs-loading/README.md

 - Customizable colors for loaders and overlay
 - Backdrop blur effect option
 - Minimum duration setting to ensure visibility of the loading screen
-- Automatically hides when the page is fully loaded
+- Priority loading - shows immediately before page content
+- Smooth fade-out transitions
+- Image preloading support
 - No dependencies, pure vanilla JavaScript
 - Compatible with Tailwind CSS
 - Responsive and works on all modern browsers